ericguizzo/daic/README.md

 ## AUGMENTATION
 The augmentation script applies random transformations in random order to audio files.
 Audio files should be mono '.wav' sounds of any sample rate.
-This script loads 1 audio file containing a background noise sample (wav) and 1 folder containing reverb impuls responses (also (wav).
+This script loads 1 audio file containing a background noise sample (wav) and 1 folder containing room impulse responses (also wav).
 The path to these information should be defined in the config.ini file in the [augmentation] section

 The transformations are:
 * Adding background noise